Grant-in-Aid

 Allowed:

-• General operating supplies and services (including core facility use charges) for this project, including computer supplies and software, if clearly necessary for the project.
+• General operating supplies and services (including core facility use charges) for this project, including computer supplies, software, and technology subscriptions or equipment, with justification clearly provided in the application.

 • Funding requests for third-party payments for scholarly or creative work such as honoraria, artistic commissions, consultants, or dissemination costs (e.g. journal publication costs, book publication) may not exceed $5000 or 20% of the total GIA project cost, whichever is smaller.*